endadul/simple-grader/README.md

 ## Tested platform

 It's been tested on Linux (Ubuntu 14.04) with Python 2.7.3.
-It should work for other Linux version.
+It should work on other Linux version.

 ## How to configure the grader